Introduction

 The back-end is served by Hypercorn, a program with two sides:

-This is lower-level functionality is challenging to build an application directly on top of, which is where Starlette comes in handy.
+This lower-level is challenging to build an application directly on top of, which is where Starlette comes in handy.

 Starlette abstracts requests handling, and provides utilities for building web applications, such as declaring routes, middlewares, and managing sessions and cookies.